Best 6.7 Cummins Downpipe Upgrades

 - 2013+: Flex pipe

 Early model engines use a diesel oxidation catalyst in the downpipe.
-It’s basically the same thing as a catalytic converter with a different name on the 6.7L diesel engine.
-This is the part of the DP that creates a major restriction.
+It’s basically the same thing as a catalytic converter with a different name.
+This is the part that creates a major restriction.

 Downpipe mods actually don’t have much, if anything, to offer for 2013+ Cummins 6.7 engines.
 There is no longer a DOC inside the pipe.
 Instead, it’s a simple flex pipe.
 As such, 2013+ engines aren’t a focal point of this article.
 Unless you’re going to a 5″ exhaust there’s no reason to mod the downpipe.